Resources for Learning Community Coordinators

-- Assist with the marketing of the Learning Communities offered through your office, school/college, or department.
+- Assist with the marketing of the learning communities offered through your office, school/college, or department.
 This can include emails and postcards to deposited students, information at War Eagle Days and prospective student events, or phone calls from current students to incoming freshmen to name a few.

 - Offer social activities outside of the classroom.
-Consistent with the guiding principles of Learning Communities, Coordinators are highly encouraged to plan social activities to facilitate social development among the Learning Community.
+Consistent with the guiding principles of Learning Communities, coordinators are highly encouraged to plan social activities to facilitate social development among the learning community.
 These can be lunches in the dining areas, holiday socials, or attendance at an Auburn athletic event.
-The LC Coordinator doesn't necessarily need to be present; these can be run by the First Year Seminar instructor or the Peer Instructor as a way to strengthen their relationship with the students.
+The LC coordinator doesn't necessarily need to be present; these can be run by the First Year Seminar instructor or the Peer Instructor as a way to strengthen their relationship with the students.

 Expectations of a Learning Community First Year Seminar Instructor

 - Incorporate the Auburn Connects!
-Common Book into your class with the help of the Auburn Connects! office.
+Common Book into your class with the help of the Auburn Connects! program.
 Whether you require your students to read the whole book, just a few chapters, or you just encourage them to be familiar with the book, there are ways to bring the topic and themes of the Common Book program into your classroom.
-The Auburn Connects! office has presentations they are excited to lead for your students and will also be able to provide proof of attendance at specific Auburn Connects! events.
+The Auburn Connects! program has presentations they are excited to lead for your students and will also be able to provide proof of attendance at specific Auburn Connects! events.
 You can contact the Auburn Connects! team at 334.844.5721.